 - All test takers are required to bring and wear a mask in order to enter and test in the Testing Center.

-- Everyone else should bring a current, valid government-issued, photo ID (eg, driver’s license or passport).
+- Non-FSU testers should bring a current, valid government-issued, photo ID (eg, driver’s license or passport).
 Photos on IDs are checked to verify your identity, and testers whose likeness cannot be verified against the ID will be turned away.

 When to Arrive

 On the day of your exam, arrive 15 minutes before your scheduled appointment time and check in at the reception desk.
-If you are late or there is not plenty of time to complete your exam before closing, you will not be allowed to test and will be referred to your instructor.
 Always allow extra time for parking if you are driving to the Testing Center.
 See Hours, Parking & Directions for more information.

 What Safety Procedures are in Place?

-We are committed to protecting the health and safety of our students and proctors.
-Below you'll find information on our safety procedures.
-Please note that we reserve the right to refuse services to any student who is unwilling to abide by all safety procedures.
+We are committed to protecting the health and safety of our testers and proctors and are closely following all FSU health guidelines.
+See our Health Safety Measures for more information, and please note that we reserve the right to refuse services to any tester who is unwilling to abide by all safety procedures.

 Off-Campus Testing at an Approved Facility